 Alysha Alani, Student Assistant

-Alysha is currently a junior at the University of Rochester majoring in Anthropology and Spanish with minors in Public Health and Women's Studies.
+Alysha is currently a senior at the University of Rochester majoring in anthropology and Spanish with minors in public health and gender and women's studies.
 She started at the Susan B. Anthony Center in May of 2013.
 She is a returning Freshman Fellow (peer academic advisor to freshman students), and an active member of both the UR chapter of Students for a Democratic Society (an activist network for students passionate about social justice) and GlobeMed at the University of Rochester (a non-profit organization dedicated to achieving global health equity by partnering students and grassroots community organizations around the globe).

 Sarah Vogel, Student Assistant